Cortzalno666/NectoVerse-Industries-Data/README.md

 - Launcher Data For NectoVerse Products In future.

 - Our Products Are Newly Produced recently That's why our hub doesnt have any much products.
-Our Launcher and hub are the first Products AKA *Script*. it's a very good product produced this year by NectoVerse.
+Our Launcher and hub are the first Products AKA *Script*. it's a very good product produced in 2023 by NectoVerse.

-- NectoHUB Version: 2.0.0
+- NectoHUB Version: 5
-- NectoLauncher Version: 2.0.0
+- NectoLauncher Version: 3.0.4

 Our releases Contain our scripts which are made by NVD.